Key Takeaways

 This is the part most generic mosquito guides skip.
 The Treasure Valley's irrigation infrastructure is the primary driver of local mosquito populations.
 Boise gets only about 12 inches of rain per year, but the canal system turns a dry climate into ideal mosquito breeding territory from April through October.

 If your property borders a lateral ditch or canal easement, check for seepage pools every week during irrigation season.
 Water leaks through canal banks and collects in low spots along property lines.
 These hidden pools produce huge numbers of Culex tarsalis, the mosquito species most likely to carry West Nile virus in Idaho.
+After flood irrigation cycles or heavy storms, you'll also see surges of Aedes vexans, the aggressive daytime biter behind most of the bite spikes Boise homeowners notice the morning after a soak.

 Neighborhoods built on former farmland are especially vulnerable.
 Subdivisions in south Meridian, Star along Highway 44, and parts of Kuna sit on ground that was flood-irrigated for decades.
 The soil grading doesn't always account for where water naturally wants to pool.
 If your yard has a low corner that stays damp for more than 24 hours after watering, that's a breeding site.